CARTAvis/manual_source/source/about_gui.rst

 Keyboard shortcuts
 ------------------
 CARTA supports keyboard shortcuts to enable certain controls without using a mouse.
 A summary is accessible via the menu **Help** -> **Controls and Shortcuts**, or the shortcut **shift** + **?**.
-The shortcuts are slightly different depending on operating systems, which are summerized in the following table.
+The shortcuts are slightly different depending on the operating system in use.
+The shorcuts for each operating system are summarized in the following table.

 +------------------------------+-----------------------+-----------------------+